York Haven Dam

+History and notable features

 The major axis of the 5000 ft diversion dam is north to south and connects to a 3000 ft headrace which heads southeast.
 The dam and headrace are laid out along natural rock formations in the river.
-The south eastern end is on the "western" bank at York Haven.
+The south eastern end is situated on the "western" bank at York Haven.
 The north end lands at Three Mile Island.
 There is a smaller dam and fish passage further up the east side of Three Mile Island that completes the crossing to the eastern bank of the river.

-The hydroelectric plant is at the south eastern end near the western bank of the river.
-The dam is situated in three municipalities in three separate counties: Londonderry Township, Dauphin County; Conoy Township, Lancaster County; and York Haven Borough, York County.
+The hydroelectric plant is located at the south eastern end, near the western bank of the river.
+Segments of the dam are situated in three municipalities in three separate counties: Londonderry Township, Dauphin County; Conoy Township, Lancaster County; and York Haven Borough, York County.